To express your interest in joining Bellingcat's Volunteer Community, we ask you to complete the following interest form.

 Let's dive in!
 You can browse through relevant categories listed below 👇 or view the full list of questions at the bottom of the page.

 Your application remains valid for 12 months from submission, eliminating the need for re-application.
-We will review and consider your application for upcoming recruitment cycles (first month of every quarter).
-However, please note that due to the high volume of applications and limited capacity to onboard new members, you may be contacted at a later date.
+We will review and consider your application for upcoming recruitment cycles (bi-annual, quarterly or on demand).
+However, please note that due to the high volume of applications and limited capacity to onboard new members, you may be contacted at a significantly later date than your submitted application.
+If it's been more 12 months, and perhaps your skills and interests have evolved in the meantime, you can of course re-apply.

 You can withdraw your application at any time by contacting volunteer@bellingcat.com with your request.
 Upon receipt, we will process your withdrawal accordingly.
 If you choose to withdraw, we won't be able to contact you further, and you would need to reapply if you wish to be considered in the future.